 Most of the tea houses close during this time of the year.
 But the trails are quieter and less crowded, which is a good thing.
-This way you can skip all the fuss with booking or waiting for you food in a long queue.
+This way you can skip all the fuss with the booking or waiting for your food in a long queue.

 However, in Lower Mustang, the treks are still possible.
 The local tea houses and lodges remain open and will provide you fireplace, warm water, and extra blankets to keep you warm.